michaelVaquilar/CDataStructures/README.md

 ## What Data Type?
 This library is done with a void pointer data type to make the structures generic.
 The reason we use a void pointer is because C does not have a generic data type.
 By using the void pointer, this pointer can point to any type of data.

 ## Documentation
-A [PDF](https://github.com/tensign1444/CDataStructures/blob/master/Documentation/DataStructuresDocumentation.pdf) with all the documentation for our library.
+A detailed [PDF](https://github.com/tensign1444/CDataStructures/blob/master/Documentation/DataStructuresDocumentation.pdf) with all the documentation for our library.
 The PDF was generated using DoxyGen with our header file comments.

 ## Installation
 Below is one method of installation using Cmake.